 For starters, there’s an advantage to NFS over iSCSI because managing a large number of individual iSCSI storage allocations can add to administrative overhead.
 All those block-level persistent volume allocations can make storage management more difficult, especially when Kubernetes persistent volumes are statically allocated.
-In these cases, storage utilization may be lower, as a persistent volume is used only for a single pod and that pod may not make use of all of its storage.
-Also, sharing data between pods can be difficult when using block-level persistent volumes.
+When using block storage this way, your overall storage utilization may wind up being lower than planned, as persistent volumes are only used by a single pod, and that pod may never use up all of the storage that has been allocated for it.
+There’s another additional snag in that sharing data between pods can be difficult when using block-level persistent volumes.

 Unless containers are deployed to the same pod, sharing data between containers can also be difficult.
 Deploying containers in this way, i.e. to the same pod, should only be done when it makes sense for the application, such as when the containers work together directly to fulfill some function.
 Putting containers into the same pod when they simply need to share data can lead to scalability problems as a pod will only be scheduled to a single node.

-NFS solves these problems by allowing many hosts to mount the same file system at the same time, and for all hosts to access files concurrently.
-With NFS, users don’t need to format the storage volume using an Operating System file system, such as ext4; the storage can simply be mounted and used straight away.
-This makes it much easier to attach storage to pods and reduce the administrative overhead of working with persistent storage.
+NFS solves these problems by allowing many hosts to mount the same file system at the same time, and for all those individual hosts to concurrently access the file system.
+Using NFS, storage volumes don’t need to be formatted according to an operating system file system, such as ext4—storage can simply be mounted and be put right to work.
+This makes it easier to attach storage to Kubernetes pods, reducing the administrative heavy lifting that usually comes with persistent storage.
 NFS storage volumes in Kubernetes can also be easily expanded without any client-side changes using Trident, which we’ll discuss in more detail in the next section.

 NetApp Trident is a storage provisioner for Kubernetes that allows users to take advantage of NetApp storage services, both on-premises and in the cloud.
 Trident is a fully-supported, open-source solution that allows native Kubernetes manifests to be used to provision persistent volumes via Cloud Volumes ONTAP.

-As a Kubernetes NFS provisioner, the benefits of using Trident include mounting persistent volumes as Read/Write Many, dynamically resizing NFS persistent volumes, and creating separate storage classes for different mount parameters and other requirements.
+As a Kubernetes NFS volume provisioner, the benefits of using Trident include mounting persistent volumes as Read/Write Many, the ability to resize NFS persistent volumes dynamically, and the ability to create separate Kubernetes storage classes for use with different mount parameters and other requirements.

 Mounting Persistent Volumes as Read/Write Many